ajeygore/ajeygore.github.com/collections/_posts/2022-04-19-scale-org-not-tech.md

 * More Emphasis on written docs.
 * Bring a checklist driven culture, kind of point and tell (Japanese metros are a good example)
 * Metrics - uptime is a business metric, product metric - everyone must not push features and timelines if that impacts uptime.
 Same way, business metrics should become engineering metrics
-* Publish your metrics every day; that helps everyone understand
+* Publish your metrics every day; that helps everyone understand the journey, growth and progress for product and business.
-* Make sure everyone in the org spends at least one week a quarter as a customer service agent, which will inculcate product empathy.
+* Make sure everyone in the org spends at least one week a quarter as a customer service agent, that inculcates product empathy.
 * Don't do PRs - an open-source development model operates on distributed, async, extended turn-around time mode.
-* Trust by default allows more autonomy to flow through the org fabric, and more responsibility gets weaved into the cultural fabric.
+* Trust by default allows more autonomy to flow through the org fabric, and more responsibility gets weaved in the cultural fabric.
 It means many things, including the following...
 	* everyone gets to see the business performance metrics,
 	* everyone gets to commit to trunk,
 	* everyone gets to deploy to production,